Course Catalog - Science

 Physics M (11-12) #3401

-Students study a variety of topics that includes the laws of motion; changes within physical systems; conservation of momentum and energy; forces; thermodynamics; characteristics and behavior of waves; and atomic, nuclear and quantum physics.
-(Minimum 40% lab)
+Students study a variety of topics that includes the laws of motion; changes within physical systems; conservation of momentum and energy; forces; characteristics and behavior of waves, and electricity and magnetism.
+(Minimum 40% scientific engineering practices)

 SEM: 2 Science CR: 1